How to Use Batch Math

 Tips for Accurate Batching

-- Account for loss: make your batch slightly larger (2-5% extra) to compensate for what sticks to containers and utensils.
+- Account for loss: make your batch slightly larger (2-5% extra) to compensate for what sticks to containers.

 - Round to your scale's precision.
 If your scale reads to 0.1g, round the calculated weights to one decimal place.

-- Keep a notebook: record the batch weight and date each time you make a recipe so you can track improvements.
+- Keep a notebook: record the batch weight and date each time you make a recipe to track consistency.